-Ostroff Injury Law would like to congratulate attorney David Kline on his recent Avvo Client Choice Award.
+Ostroff Godshall Injury and Accident Lawyers would like to congratulate attorney David Kline on his recent Avvo Client Choice Award.
 This award is reserved for those attorneys who receive the highest ratings from their clients.
 Dave’s award is based on more than 70 five star client reviews.

 The Avvo reviews praise Dave for his thoroughness, his attentiveness, his quick response time, and his dedication to his clients.
 They also mention that he gets results, even when other attorneys are willing to give up.
 Here is a recent example.

 A client contacted our firm because her own attorney and her insurance company were pressuring her to accept a $10,000 settlement offer.
 Her own attorney would not take the case to court cause he thought the offer was fair.
 However, Dave knew it was not enough to cover all of her damages.
 Dave took the case, researched the alleged settlement, undid it, and asked the insurance company to pay a fair sum.
 When the insurance company saw that Dave was serious and took them to court, they eventually increased the settlement offer to $35,000.

 Dave is not just a lawyer, but also a lecturer and legal writer.
 He has received six awards for his teaching prowess.
 He is the author of eleven published legal articles and two treatises on the law.
 One of which was the national “Emotional Injuries: Law and Practice.”
 The judicial opinion Sears v.
 Hershey Medical Center, 10 Pa.
 D. & C. 4th 182 (Dauphin Co.
 1991) cited his legal work.
 Judge Dowling, deceased, once called Dave, in writing, the “foremost authority in Pennsylvania on emotional distress law.”
 Judge Craig Lord, ret. also praised Dave for his work in this field.